The 7 Most Photographed Places in Big Sur, CA

 3. Soberanes Point Trail in Garrapata State Park

 A lack of roadside signs and trail markers contributes to an often overlooked nature of the park.
-Yet those who know about the photogenic features of the Garrapata area regard it as a Big Sur’s photographer’s paradise.
+Yet those who know about the panoramic features of the Garrapata area regard it as a Big Sur’s photographer’s paradise.

 How to Hike Soberanes Point, Whale Peak Trail in Garrapata State Park - Roads and Destinations